emilyannemoses/geoquakes/README.md

 - Put an info button next to the input to alert user they must click a button to fetch the quakes before searching.

 - Add flexbox so columns don't overlap on smaller screens.

+- Fix the way the time and date is displayed to remove the time zone.